 Under the US Farm Bill of 2014, CBD derived from hemp is federally legal.
 While this is a federal law, it does not legalize CBD derived from marijuana, and it does not overrule state law.
 Because states can determine their own laws pertaining to CBD, and the distinction between hemp and marijuana is still unclear to many, the legality of CBD from state to state has become very confusing.

-Despite the current legal status of CBD, we’ve made some huge strides forward and we’re definitely heading in the right direction, especially with the upcoming US Farm Bill of 2018.
-Within a short time, the legality of CBD should be clarified once and for all.
+Despite the current legal status of CBD, we’ve made some huge strides forward and we’re definitely heading in the right direction, especially with the passage of the US Farm Bill of 2018.
+Within a short time, the legality of CBD has been clarified once and for all.

 CBD vs THC: Conclusion